smridh99/Twitter-Vaccine-Surveillance/README.md

 Pro-vaccine and Neutral tweets: 'NEGATIVE' Anti-vaccine tweets: 'POSITIVE'

+Using the following code in file: <a> href="https://github.com/smridh99/Twitter-Vaccine-Surveillance/blob/main/TweetTagger.py">TweetTagger</a>, we label our tweets dataset.
+A new file called <a href="https://github.com/smridh99/Twitter-Vaccine-Surveillance/blob/main/labels.txt">labels.txt</a> is created

 PHASE 3

-Created an actual surveillance system coded in python file called twitter_surveillance.py
+Created an actual surveillance system coded in python file called <a href="https://github.com/smridh99/Twitter-Vaccine-Surveillance/blob/main/twitter_surveillance.py">twitter_surveillance.py</a>

--> loads a trained classifier from file called twitter_classifier.pkl -> Reads tweets file named tweets.txt and calssify each one as either positive or negative -> Assign each tweet corressponding lables and store them in different file called labels.txt -> Save a plot of daily percentages of positive tweets to a file called plot.png
+-> loads a trained classifier from file called <a href="https://github.com/smridh99/Twitter-Vaccine-Surveillance/blob/main/twitter_classifier.pkl">twitter_classifier.pkl </a>
+-> Reads tweets file named <a href="https://github.com/smridh99/Twitter-Vaccine-Surveillance/blob/main/tweets.txt">tweets.txt</a> and calssify each one as either positive or negative
+-> Assign each tweet corressponding lables and store them in different file called <a href="https://github.com/smridh99/Twitter-Vaccine-Surveillance/blob/main/labels.txt">labels.txt</a>
+-> Save a plot of daily percentages of positive tweets to a file called plot.png